 There are various grants available for industry specific businesses, such as, in Creatives Industry, the Tourism Industry, and OEDIT’s Advanced Industries.
 Additional grants that advance industries might be eligible for are called Small Business Innovative Research (SBIR) grants.
 SBIR grants are usually issued by a federal agency that is seeking research and development in specific areas including military weapons development, biotechnology and other high-tech fields.
 SBIR Colorado (303-427-1312 ext 201) and Colorado SBDC TechSource both assist entrepreneurs, scientists and researchers identify SBIR grant opportunities.

 9. Where do I apply for a government loan?

-The vast majority of government loans programs – state and federal – are called guaranteed loans.
+The vast majority of government loan programs – state and federal – are called guaranteed loans.
 To apply for these loans, a business owner contacts a bank or other financial institution which applies to the government for a guarantee on the loan.
 There are also other forms of private financing for business owners.
 The Financing Chapter of the Colorado Business Resource Book outlines many of these options.
-Before speaking to a bank or any seeking any other type of financing, a business owner should realize two important factors:
+Before speaking to a financial institution, sign up for no-cost confidential consulting.
+Your SBDC consultant can help you prepare for the funding process.

 - It is very difficult to finance new businesses.
-The majority of financial resource for a new business will come from the personal assets of the owner and their family and friends.
-Banks and the government prefer to see a two or three year business history before making a loan, regardless of the age of a business.
-While this does not eliminate the possibility of financing, it makes the second factor even more important.
+The majority of financial resources for a new business will come from the personal assets of the owner and their family or friends.
+Lending institutions prefer to see a two to three years of business financial history (balance sheet, income statement, and cashflow statement) before making a loan.

 - A complete and well written business plan is critical to any type of financing.
-SBDC centers provide free one-on-one consulting to assist business owners in the writing of their business plan.
+SBDC centers provide no-cost confidential consulting to assist business owners in the writing a business plan.
 The Business Plan Chapter of the Colorado Business Resource Book provides a basic outline for writing a business plan.